 On a practical level, there are a couple of simple self-help measures that you can try:

-- First and foremost, take an immediate break from training;
+- First and foremost, take an immediate break from training.

 - Apply ice regularly to the painful area for the first 48-72 hours to reduce swelling.

-Give low-level laser therapy a go
+Give low-level laser therapy a try

 Treatment times are relatively short and many patients report encouraging results within two or three sessions.